|

 relatively new mall is highly designed, with a nautical and

 fantasyland theme.
-It is
+It i s

 home to a host of Israeli and international designer stores, from